amandafaig/workshop/README.md

 INDEX OF CONTENTS:

--Outline.text : A working document for us to track what we've agreed on, what we need to agree on, and what we need to do.
+- Outline.rft : A working document for us to track what we've agreed on, what we need to agree on, and what we need to do.